KRR-Oxford/OWL2Vec-Star/Version_0.1/README.md

 4. scikit-learn 0.21.2
 5. nltk 3.5

-Please refer to helis_normal_split/README.md for membership prediciton on HeLis, refer to foodon_normal_split/README.md for subsumption prediction on FoodOn, and refer to go_normal_split/README.md for subsumption prediction on GO.
+Please refer to the corresponding folder for each task:
+1. helis_normal_split/README.md for membership prediciton on HeLis
+2. refer to foodon_normal_split/README.md for subsumption prediction on FoodOn
+3. refer to go_normal_split/README.md for subsumption prediction on GO.